 Brain Games are a recent upload to the modern digital milieu.
-Most are made for mobile.
+Most are made for mobile formats.
 Some are surprisingly enjoyable.
 All of these apps endeavor to improve cognition, lower your mental age or improve focus by playing a variety of short games.
 Users are scored according to performance in each game and receive alerts intended to encourage consistency.

 A very usable app with lots of variety, reminders, statistic tracking and pleasing, minimalist interface.
 When you first boot up the app you immediately notice that the interface is all about much options and self-motivation.
 The makers of Lumosity are very transparent about wanting you to upgrade to their paid "premium" version.
 This is one brain game that keeps some of your stats under wrap.
 Or, at least behind a pay wall.
 The interface displays your current cognition scores for speed, memory, attention, flexibility, problem solving and math ability.